g8a9/wowchemy-website/content/quotes/index.md

 - *Computers are not the thing.
 They are the thing that gets us to the thing.* - **Halt And Catch Fire**
 - *Today, smoking is gonna save lives.* - **Dwight Schrute, The Office**
+- *"Six.", "Six what?", "Six questions since you walked through that door.
+Soon you'll have to start being the man with the answers.", "Why?", "Seven."* - **Polly, John, Peaky Blinders**

 ### Movies